Jacob Prasch – Moderate Calvinists are Good, Hyper Calvinists are Bad.

 Thanks Sister

-4. John Chingford says:
+4. blank John Chingford says:

 Hi Debs

-I have also left the same comment on http://www.discerningtheworld.com/2013/01/09/jacob-prasch-moderate-calvinists-are-good-hyper-calvinists-are-bad/#comments
+I have also left the same comment on https://www.discerningtheworld.com/2013/01/09/jacob-prasch-moderate-calvinists-are-good-hyper-calvinists-are-bad/#comments

 Thanks for opening up this new thread for OSAS vs OSnAS discussion.
 However, I notice that you have already transferred the above comments on this subject from that previous article to this one.
 However, not all of the comments related to the conversation have been transferred which means it sounds disjointed.
 Also, where our comments (still shown on that older article) referred to a comment number, it no longer makes sense because the comment number we are referring to is now in a different place.